rcosnita/fantastico/doc/source/features/roa.rst

    * POST   - /api/latest/app-settings - create a new app setting. (validate method will be invoked).
    * PUT    - /api/latest/app-settings/:id - update an existing app setting. (validate method will be invoked).

+We are aware that there are some common validation cases which can be reused:

+   #.
+Email validation
+   #.
+Phone number validation
+   #.
+Credit Card number validation

+All common validation cases  are provided out of the box as methods part of ResourceValidator class.
+You can easily use them into your resource validator.

 Advantages
 ----------